“There are no such things as limits to growth, because there are no limits to the human capacity for intelligence, imagination, and wonder.”

 (c) steady state – response by world systems in terms of new economic price-mechanisms that takes into account the environmental costs and thereby limits the growth rate within an equilibrium.

 Common experience shows that world is moving along scenario (a) that is standard run.

-A new study from the CSIRO examines the then ground-breaking modelling used for the book, which forecasts a coming up in the middle of the 21st Century, and finds the forecasts to be on-track.
+A new study from the CSIRO examines the then ground-breaking modelling used for the book, which forecasts a global ecological and economic collapse coming up in the middle of the 21st Century, and finds the forecasts to be on-track.

 The analysis shows that 30 years of historical data compares favorably with key features of a business-as-usual scenario called the “standard run” scenario, which results in collapse of the global system midway through the 21st Century.

-Recently, magazine ran an article marking forty years since the publication of The Limits to Growth.
+Recently, New Scientist magazine ran an article marking forty years since the publication of The Limits to Growth.
 The piece both echoes and cites earlier positive re-appraisals of Limits to Growth by Graham Turner.